HotPocketHPE/mhguide/README.md

 Hammer can charge while walking, which gives it surprising mobility!
 The superpound (release a full charge when standing still) is relatively safe, long-range, and strong.
 The golf swing is harder to use, but deals more damage and KO.

-Hitting the monster's head enough KO's it, leading to a huge opening.
-Go for the head whenever you can!
-For monsters with tough heads (such as Uragaan), pick somewhere else to hit.
+One of the key strengths of Hammer is its versatile moveset.
+The uppercut (3rd and 4th gen) does low damage, but moves you forward and builds up lots of KO.
+The spin transitions into a golfswing or cancels early into a safe swipe.
+Be careful not to walk aimlessly with your charge held: this is an easy mistake to make when learning and wastes stamina.

 ## Hunting Horn

 Hunting Horn is mobile and precise, with reliable long-range pokes as well as KO potential when hitting the head.
 It can also play songs that grant buffs to yourself and teammates.
 Snipe the monster's head over and over with your range and speed!

 Your most important songs are Self-Improvement (huge movement speed buff + immunity to bouncing), and Attack Up (+15%/20% of your weapon's raw).
 Try to keep these active at all times!
-Beyond that, don't focus too much on the songs.
+Beyond that, don't tunnel-vision in on the songs.
 Hitting the monster is more important!

-Like Hammer, Hunting Horn can KO the monster with head hits.
-Use your long range, speed, and versatile moveset to stick to the head, and you'll be rewarded!
+In 3rd and 4th gen, the backslam is a powerful option with respectable reach.
+A common tactic of HH players is to quickly face away from the monster before starting the move, which turns it into a "forward slam."
+This is often called QTABS (Quick Turn Around Back Slam) and creates different options for timing and roll directions.

 ## Sword and Shield